Deep Reinforcement Learning meets Graph Neural Networks: exploring a routing optimization use case: Experimental results

+We divided the evaluation of our DRL+GNN agent in two sets of experiments.
+In the first set, we focused on reasoning about the performance and generalization capabilities of our solution.
+For illustration purposes, we chose two particular network scenarios and analyzed them extensively.
+As a baseline, we implemented the DRL-based system proposed in~\cite{suarez2019routingJ}, a state-of-the-art solution for routing optimization in OTNs.
+Later on, in Section~\ref{sec:discussion}, we evaluated our solution on real-world network topologies and analyzed its scalability in terms of computation time and generalization capabilities.

+To find the \emph{optimal} MDP solution to the OTN optimization problem is infeasible due to its complexity.
+Take as an example a small network topology with 6 nodes and 8 edges, where the links have capacities of 3 ODU0 units, there is only one bandwidth type available (1 ODU0) and there are 4 possible actions.
+The resulting number of states of the MDP is 5\textsuperscript{$8$}*$6$*$5$*$1 \approx 1.17e7$ .
+To find a solution to the MDP we can use Dynamic Programming algorithms such as value iteration.
+However, this algorithm has a time complexity to solve the MDP of $O(S\textsuperscript{2}A)$, where $S$ and $A$ are the number of states and actions respectively and $S \approx O(N\textsuperscript{E})$, having N as the number of different capacities a link can have and E as the number of links.

-\rrm{We compare our agent with a state-of-the-art DRL-based solution \cite{suarez2019routingJ}, a load balancing routing policy (LB) and a theoretical fluid model (labeled as \textit{Theoretical Fluid}).
-The LB policy selects randomly one path among the \textit{k=4} candidate shortest paths.
-The fluid model is a theoretical approach which considers that traffic demands may be split into the \textit{k=4} candidate paths proportionally to the available capacity they have.
+As an alternative, we compare the DRL+GNN agent performance with a theoretical fluid model (labeled as \textit{Theoretical Fluid}).
+This model is a theoretical approach which considers that traffic demands may be split into the \textit{k=4} candidate paths proportionally to the available capacity they have.
 This routing policy is aimed at avoiding congestion on links.
 For instance, paths with low available capacity will carry a small proportion of the traffic volume from new demands.
-Note that this model is non realizable because ODU demands cannot be split in real OTN scenarios.
-However, we use it as a reference to measure the performance of our DRL agent in different network scenarios.}
+Note that this model is non-realizable because ODU demands cannot be split in real OTN scenarios.
+However, this model is fast to compute and serves us as a reference to compare the performance of the DRL+GNN agent.
+In addition, we also use a load balancing routing policy (LB), which selects uniformly random one path among the \textit{k=4} candidate shortest paths to allocate the traffic demand.